-22.13 Is variance analysis, based on standard costs, a useful exercise?
+15.9 Is variance analysis, based on standard costs, a useful exercise?

 Academic opinion is divided on the usefulness of variance analysis.
-Solomons5 has claimed that standard costing probably represents the greatest advance in accounting since the development of bookkeeping.
+Solomons (1978) has claimed that standard costing probably represents the greatest advance in accounting since the development of bookkeeping.
 There is another view that perhaps this historical leap forward has given standard costing more importance than it deserves.
 In this chapter the standard has been portrayed as a single figure, but it is actually an estimate based on the best expectations of the future conditions envisaged in the organisation.
 If the organisation has a stable technology and works within safely attainable levels of productivity, then there is relatively little likelihood of finding that the expected cost is far away from the true cost.
 But if the organisation is much riskier in the nature of its operations, perhaps using a less stable technology and working at the upper limits of productivity, then the expected standard cost may be an average measure of a wide range of possible outcomes.

-Anthony6 has questioned whether any scientific enquiry into variance analysis is in reality carried out and has questioned further whether such enquiry is worth doing in any event.
-He has identified, in practice, a strong intuitive approach to variance analysis.
+Anthony and Govindarajan (1997) have questioned whether any scientific enquiry into variance analysis is in reality carried out and have questioned further whether such enquiry is worth doing in any event.
+They have identified, in practice, a strong intuitive approach to variance analysis.